EU flights disrupted as Niger closes sky

 A report by US think-tank the Hudson Institute said: "If the [Niger] junta were to dig in its heels and rally the populace around the flag — possibly even arming civilian militias — the [Ecowas] intervention could morph into a multifaceted counterinsurgency that Ecowas would not be prepared to handle".

-For her part, Nuland warned the putschists against inviting in Wagner, which the US has designated a terrorist entity.
+For her part, Nuland warned the putschists against taking in Wagner, which the US has designated a terrorist entity.

 "The people who have taken this action here understand very well the risks to their sovereignty when Wagner is invited in," Nuland said in Niamey, given Wagner's history of human-rights atrocities and financial predation in Africa.